 The savings estimates in HURs are drawn from third-party sources including the U.S. Department of Energy’s Energy Star program.
 The reports and the recommendations they provide are fully customized to each household (based on time of year and the energy used in house) and it’s free.
 Personal information isn’t shared with anyone else.
 By saving consumers money and saving power for the community, the HUR is a win-win offering.

-To learn about how Franklin Energy can help you reach your customers and motivate them to save, schedule a meeting with an expert today.
+To learn about how Franklin Energy can help you reach your customers and motivate them to save, check out NGAGE Utility Reports or schedule a meeting with an expert today.

 Senior Vice President